Paramaribo, Suriname – December 3, 2012

 - Very few feral dogs

-- Animals are behind fences – very few horses, goats, etc. on the roads
+- Animals are behind fences – very few horses, goats, etc. on the streets

 - Drainage canals are cleaner